 The My Electric Bus project seeks to raise awareness about electric school buses among the various players in the school transportation sector (drivers and school board managers).
 Through the development of educational tools and through dialogue and training, the campaign mobilizes the various stakeholders and supports them in the transition to electric school transportation.

 Led by Équiterre, the campaign has been made possible with financial support from the Ministère des Transports du Québec and the Trottier Family Foundation, in collaboration with the Fédération des transporteurs par autobus, the Fédération des Centres de services scolaires du Québec and the Fondation québécoise d'éducation en sécurité routière.

-Information and training and training tools for school stakeholders
+Information and training tools for school stakeholders

 For a successful transition to electric school transportation, please have a look at our resources, share them with your colleagues and join us for one of our webinars (details below).

 - Taking the mystery out of charging a school bus fleet

 Information, tools and reports

 The following resources outline the benefits of electric school transportation, the technical aspects to be considered in electrifying a school bus fleet and what you, as a school transportation manager, driver or decision maker, can do to encourage it.

 - Fact sheet - Costs and depreciation of an electric school bus